sutta » mn » Majjhima Nikāya 127

 evameva kho, āvuso kaccāna, idhekacco bhikkhu ‘parisuddhābhā’ti pharitvā adhimuccitvā viharati.

-In the same way, take some mendicant who meditates determined on pervading ‘pure radiance’.
+In the same way, take some mendicant who meditates focused on pervading ‘pure radiance’.

 Tassa kāyaduṭṭhullampi suppaṭippassaddhaṁ hoti, thinamiddhampi susamūhataṁ hoti, uddhaccakukkuccampi suppaṭivinītaṁ hoti.